What is life insurance and how does it work?

 Buying life insurance is one way you can help protect your loved ones in case of the unexpected.
 For many, life insurance can provide peace of mind and a sense of financial security.

-A life insurance policy could help provide for your family after you’re gone.
-It can help pay for anything from health care and funeral costs to housing payments, living expenses and debts.
+Life insurance is a type of insurance policy that financially protects and provides for chosen beneficiaries—typically immediate family members—in the event of the policyholder’s death.
+A life insurance policy can help cover anything from health care and funeral costs to housing payments, living expenses and debts.

-Maybe most important of all, life insurance might help buy your family time and provide options if the unexpected happens.
-That could mean delaying tough decisions like downsizing their home or finding a new job.
-And it could help eliminate your family’s financial worry while they’re grieving.
+Maybe most important of all, life insurance might help buy time for your loved ones and provide options if the unexpected happens suddenly.
+For instance, the recipients of your life insurance policy funds might be able to delay tough decisions like downsizing their home or finding a new job.
+And the funds could help eliminate your family’s financial worries while they’re grieving.